vestrada64/WDI-DT-55/work/w07/d2/01-02-04-learn-express-by-example.md

 router.METHOD(PATH, CALLBACK)
 ```

-`METHOD` refers to an HTTP method (e.g., `get`, `put`, `post, `delete`). `PATH` refers to a URI that request will be made to. `CALLBACK` refers to some callback that will be executed when that route it hit.
+`METHOD` refers to an HTTP method (e.g., `get`, `put`, `post`, `delete`). `PATH` refers to a URI that request will be made to. `CALLBACK` refers to some callback that will be executed when that route it hit.
 Once we define all of our routes we will have a JS object called `shoes` with 7 methods in it:

 * `index`
 * `new`